slavrd/terraform-cloud-workspace/README.md

     - [ ] add support to assign workspace to project
     - [ ] add support to enable workspace health assessments
     - [ ] add support to enable worksapce output sharing
+    - [ ] add support to disable auto run queueing on creation